 Parents should be aware of a few special considerations from the CDC and American Academy of Pediatrics for some children:

 - First-Time Vaccination: Children 6 months to 9 years of age need to get two doses of flu vaccine four or more weeks apart during their first season of vaccination.
 Children who only get one dose but need two doses can have reduced or no protection from a single dose of flu vaccine.
-Use this tool to help determine how many doses a child may need.

 - Egg Allergies: Most children with a history of mild egg allergy (i.e., hives) can safely receive the flu vaccine without needing an allergy consultation.
 But parents should talk to an allergist before administering flu vaccine to children with a history of severe egg allergy.